davidhoness/sstv_decoder/README.md

 ## Receive SSTV from the ISS

 1. **Note that the ISS is not always transmitting the SSTV signal**.
-You can find out when it is here: http://ariss-sstv.blogspot.com/
+1. You can find out when it is here: http://ariss-sstv.blogspot.com/
     - There is often an SSTV event in April for the birthday of Yuri Gagarin.
     - Quite often you can get a certificate even if you only manage to decode a few lines of a picture.
     - The usual SSTV frequency is 145.8 MHz.
+1. Try to get your antenna up as high as possible with a good view of the sky in all directions.
+1. If you are using the RLT-SDR kit antenna, please read the getting started [guide](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/) for it.
+1. It's important to adjust the length of the telescopic sections based on this dipole [calculator](http://www.csgnetwork.com/antennaedcalc.html).
+    - Under `Desired Frequency` enter `145.8`
+    - Under `Select Antenna Calculation` select `One Side`
+    - Click `Calculate`
+    - Remember that there is about 2 cm of metal in each side of the antenna itself.
+So take the calculated value and make both sides this length minus 2 cm (excluding the screw threads).
-1. Set the correct time.
+1. Set the correct time on the Raspberry Pi.
 QSSTV saves the images with a UTC time filename and this is useful later when working out which ISS passes they are from.
     - Start > Accessories > Terminal
     ```
     sudo ntpdate pool.ntp.org